boots-edu/textbook/source/original/week7.md

 __Topic: General Code Quality__

 Programmers should always try to create efficient\, readable\, and maintainable code\.
-It’s not that hard to do it right\.
+It's not that hard to do it right\.

 Good formatting\, indenting\, and consistency of style are important to maintaining a large code base\.
 Many organizations will dictate these types of things\.